 The second strategy is preferable but takes more discipline.
 Differences in weight should be interpreted over at least one week, preferably two.
 Other measurements, say, the number of a specific exercise you’re able to complete during a workout are much more immediate.
 Say you’re beginning a new workout routine and doing the same exercise during every session, allowing one rest day, you can gauge progress in two or three day cycles.
 So lesson three: record every measurement and learn how to interpret the change over an appropriate time period.

 Measurements are key to reaching your milestones.
 If you’re not measuring, you’ll never know if you’re ever going to reach them.
 Measuring the right thing gives you the confidence to say, “I’m going in the right direction, everything is ok.” or the evidence to say, “Something is not working.
 A change needs to take place.”
-It may not be obvious what that something is at first, but having the data allows you to ask questions, and change direction while the momentum to continue and succeed is still with you.
+It may not be obvious what that something is at first, but having the data allow you to ask questions, and change direction while the momentum to continue and succeed is still with you.